Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * Florescence Flowers has a highly responsive design meaning that the website displays perfectly on a mobile device.
 When under 992px the top navigation bar transforms into a side navigation bar which is displayed when the user clicks on the menu button.
 The menu button is displayed on the left-hand side of the screen.
 It has a hamburger menu icon.

-* Located at the bottom right hand side of the screen there is a 'To Top Button' which when clicked, automatically takes the user back to the top of the screen.
+* Located at the bottom right-hand side of the screen there is a 'To Top Button' which when clicked, automatically takes the user back to the top of the screen.
 When at the top of the screen, this button disappears.
 It only reappears when the user scrolls down.

-* Throughout the website there are multiple buttons which divert the user to different pages.
+* Throughout the website there are multiple buttons that divert the user to different pages.
 The Log In page has a Register button, and likewise, the Register page has a Log In button.
 Most pages have a return/cancel button so that users can navigate back to where they came from.
 Each page has a button that clearly moves the user to the next stage in the purchasing process.
-If at any point the user wants to return back to the home page, the `Home` link is avaiable at all times.
+If at any point the user wants to return to the home page, the `Home` link is available at all times.

-* The footer has two links which take the user to two seperate external websites.
-These link to the developers social profiles within GitHub and LinkedIn.
+* The footer has two links that take the user to two separate external websites.
+These link to the developer's social profiles within GitHub and LinkedIn.

 <br>

 ### **SEARCH FLOWERS** <a name="search"></a>

-* The `Search` feature is a very handy tool which is sure to be of great benefit to users.
+* The `Search` feature is a very handy tool that is sure to be of great benefit to users.
 A user can type anything they wish into the search bar and the products related to the search data will be generated.
 Depending on what the user types, depends on what is displayed on this page.
 If the searched words correlate with anything in a product's title or description, that product will be displayed.
 If there are no search results, the page will indicate that there were zero results found.
 This short message appears at the left-hand side of the screen.
 The search bar is present within the main navigation bar.

 ### **SORT FLOWERS** <a name="sort"></a>

-* The `Sort` feature is also a very handy tool which is going to be highly beneficial to the user.
+* The `Sort` feature is also a very handy tool that is going to be highly beneficial to the user.
 Whilst on any product page, located to the right-hand side of the screen, the user will find a `Sort` dropdown box.
 A user can select from a multitude of different options: `Price`, `Rating`, `Name`, `Variety`, `Occasion`, and `Colour`.
 The user has the option of choosing whether to sort via Ascending order or Descending order.
 Once an option has been chosen, products are populated on the page, depending on what choice was made.

 ### **HOME PAGE** <a name="home"></a>

 * The Home page is primarily used for the display of information to the user.
-The Home page gives explanation about Florescence Flowers.
+The Home page gives an explanation about Florescence Flowers.

 * It includes an animated image carousel.